top of page

 • Crate train when necessary – If leaving your dog unsupervised, a crate can prevent destructive behaviors.

-Destructive chewing is a common issue for dogs, but with the right training and strategies, pet owners can help redirect this behavior to more appropriate outlets.
-The Humane World for Animals offers resources to curb this common behavior problem.
+Destructive chewing is a common issue for dogs, but with the right training and strategies, pet owners can help redirect this behavior.
+The Humane Society offers resources to curb this common problem.

 Common Causes: